Wantagh Preservation Society

 • Newsletter Editor and Webmaster: Jim Colotti

-• Trustees: Bob Cook, Mary Corrigan, Bob Meagher, Fred Parola, Norene Parola, Barry Rivadue, Mary Wagner, Wayne Wagner, Elaine Yarris
+• Trustees: Bob Cook, Mary Corrigan, Bob Meagher, Fred Parola, Norene Parola, Barry Rivadue, Elaine Yarris

 As paraphrased from our first Newsletter in September 1966: The idea of preserving some of this town’s historic past, through the old Long Island Railroad Station, has blossomed into a much wider and far-reaching endeavor.
 From a small band of dedicated citizens the Wantagh Preservation Society has grown into a broad-based, permanent educational society, chartered by the State of New York, dedicated to the beatification and restoration of our community.